P4R4DiSi4C/P4R4-PogoBotManager/README.md

 # P4R4-PokeMob-Creator

 Create multiple folders of PokeMobBot with different accounts and proxies to run multiple instances in your computer.
+Generate a random device fingerprint for each config.json files created.

 ### Installing